6. Seek out free entertainment

 All-inclusive resorts offer everything you need on site.
 You can likely get a discount on airfare if your flight is included with the deal.

 One of my favorites is Marriott’s Gaylord Palms Resort & Convention Center in Orlando, Florida, particularly because it has restaurants with delicious cuisine, a water park, a kids club, shopping and daily activities on-site.

 9. Consider a staycation

 karenfoleyphotography / Shutterstock.com

-Spend vacation at home, but really get out and do the things that you’re normally too busy to do.
-Eat at the restaurant you have wondered about, check out the farmers market you’ve heard is so great, go to the museum, hit the tourist destination that you’ve never explored.
+Spend a vacation at home, but really get out and do the things that you’re normally too busy to do.
+Eat at the restaurant you have wondered about, check out the farmers market you’ve heard is so great, go to the museum, and hit those tourist destinations you’ve never explored.

 Check out local resorts and other attractions for promotional offers.
 For instance, some theme parks offer special rates to in-state residents.

 Staycations are a great alternative because you can experience the freedom of a vacation and enjoy some things that might seem extravagant by using the money you would otherwise have spent on airfare or hotels.

 You can further reduce costs and possibly stress by leaving the car behind and taking public transportation.

 Meanwhile, use some of these tips for saving on entertainment: “More Fun for Less Money.”